kwstanths/billy-the-game/README.md

 - Screen Space Ambient Occlusion
 - Water rendering with a grid algorithm
 - Terrain rendering with displacement with tessellation shaders
-- Water rendering with displacement and bump mapping with tessellation shaders
+- Water rendering with displacement and bump mapping with tessellation shaders, and skybox reflections

 In world building:
 - Importing maps generated from Tiled